AdmiralSnackbar66/dnd/3-Mechanics/CLI/bestiary/humanoid/first-year-student-scc.md

     \ one target.
 Hit: 7 (1d12 + 1) force damage."
   "name": "Magic Flare"
 "reactions":
 - "desc": "When the student fails a saving throw, it can reroll the d20.
-It must\
+It must use\
-    \ use the new roll."
+    \ the new roll."
   "name": "Beginner's Luck (2/Day)"
 "source":
 - "SCC"
-"image": "3-Mechanics/CLI/bestiary/humanoid/token/first-year-student-scc.webp"
+"image": "/3-Mechanics/CLI/bestiary/humanoid/token/first-year-student-scc.webp"
 ```
 ^statblock